Gdańsk: Contemporary history (1990–present)

+The European Solidarity Centre houses exhibits documenting the history of the Solidarity trade union and the anti-communist resistance movement in Poland.

 Solidarity's leader, Lech Wałęsa, became President of Poland in 1990.
 In 2014 the European Solidarity Centre, a museum and library devoted to the history of the movement, opened in Gdańsk.
 On 9 July 2001, the city experienced a flood, with 200 million zł being estimated in damage, 4 people being killed, and 304 being evacuated.
 As a result, the city has since built more than fifty reservoirs, the number of which is rising.
 Donald Tusk, a Gdańsk native, has been prime minister of Poland since 2023, and also filled the role from 2007 to 2014.
 He was additionally President of the European Council from 2014 to 2019.

 In January 2019, the Mayor of Gdańsk, Paweł Adamowicz, was assassinated by a man who had just been released from prison for violent crimes.
 After stabbing the mayor in the abdomen near the heart, the man claimed that the mayor's political party had been responsible for imprisoning him.
 Though Adamowicz underwent a multi-hour surgery, he died the next day.

 In October 2019, the city of Gdańsk was awarded the Princess of Asturias Award in the Concord category as a recognition of the fact that "the past and present in Gdańsk are sensitive to solidarity, the defense of freedom and human rights, as well as to the preservation of peace".
 In a 2023 Report on the Quality of Life in European Cities compiled by the European Commission, Gdańsk was named as the fourth best city to live in Europe alongside Leipzig, Stockholm and Geneva.

 Geography

-Gdańsk is divided into two main parts, known as the Górny Taras and Dolny Taras in Polish; the low-lying Dolny Taras (Lower Terrace) is found on the Baltic coast, covering parts of the Vistula Fens, whereas the Górny Taras (Upper Terrace) is characterized by uneven highlands and is part of the Kashubian Lake District.
+Gdańsk is divided into two main parts, known as the Górny Taras and Dolny Taras in Polish; the low-lying Dolny Taras (Lower Terrace) is found on the Baltic coast, covering parts of the Vistula Fens, whereas the Górny Taras (Upper Terrace) is characterised by uneven highlands and is part of the Kashubian Lake District.
 The city is also found at the mouth of the Motława and Vistula rivers, which has significantly influenced its geography and shaped its economy.